IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 origin in Rhino.

 ![IMAGE](images/1-1-2/1-1-2_019-preview.png)
->Grasshopper has a default color scheme for selected (semi-transparent green) and unselected (semi-transparent red) geometry.
+>Grasshopper has a default color scheme for displaying selected (semi-transparent green) and unselected (semi-transparent red) geometry in Rhino.
 It is possible to override this color scheme with the Document Preview Settings dialog.